thewsoftware/sdrfc/README.md

 ## Features
 * Convert frequency channels from one format to another.
 * Auto-detect input and output file formats.
 * Create output file if it doesn't exist.
-If output file does exist and '-m' option is selected then frequency channels from input file are merged into the output file and saved.
+If output file does exist and `-m` option is selected then frequency channels from input file are merged into the output file and saved.